elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    - `load_data.log` (output artifact)
    - `data/noaa-weather-data-jfk-airport/jfk_weather.csv` (output artifact)

+1. Download the output artifacts to your local machine and inspect them.

 ### Next steps

 This concludes the _Hello World Kubeflow Pipelines_ tutorial.
 You've learned how to